amatos/amelia/README.md

 - "Optimized Plasma" will install an optimized KDE Plasma version plus additional software, systemd-boot loader and Wayland.

-You'll find my preffered packages inside the "deskpkgs" variable and all of my configurations at the involved part of the "chroot_conf" function.
+You'll find my prefered packages inside the "deskpkgs" variable and all of my configurations at the involved part of the "chroot_conf" function.

 - "Base System" is literally a basic Arch linux system, consisting of the following packages: "base, linux{lts-hardened-zen}, linux-firmware, *-ucode, nano, vim, networkmanager, wireless-regdb and e2fsprogs/btrfs-progs" (depending on the filesystem chosen).